daimrod/dune/doc/tutorials/developing-with-dune/using-ppx.md

 ========================

-Our calculator is pretty much opaque: we feed it a string, and it displays a result (on an error message), but we have now way to know what the internal expression looks like.
+Our calculator is pretty much opaque: we feed it a string, and it displays a result (on an error message), but we have no way to know what the internal expression looks like.

 In this chapter, we're going to use a `ppx` deriver to generate a `pp_expr` function that can display expressions.